krushndayshmookh/animated-vg/CONTRIBUTING.md

 # Contributing to AnimatedVG

-Thanks for your interest in contributing!
-This guide covers local setup, coding standards, and how to propose changes.
+Thank you for your interest in contributing!
+This guide will help you get started.

-## Code of Conduct

-By participating in this project, you agree to uphold a respectful, inclusive environment.
-If a separate CODE_OF_CONDUCT is added later, it will be referenced here.

-## Getting started
+## Getting Started

-Prerequisites
+### Prerequisites

 - Node.js 18+
-- npm (preferred) or yarn
+- npm (recommended)
-- For desktop dev: Rust toolchain (for Tauri) and platform SDKs if you plan to run native builds
+- For desktop development: Rust toolchain (Tauri only)

-Clone and install
+### Setup

 ```bash
 git clone https://github.com/krushndayshmookh/animated-vg.git